 Interior and exterior doors shall have a minimum distance between them of not less than 7 feet.
 The exterior envelope of conditioned vestibules shall comply with the requirements for a conditioned space.
 Either the interior or exterior envelope of unconditioned vestibules shall comply with the requirements for a conditioned space.
 The building lobby is not considered a vestibule.

-Exceptions:

-Buildings in Climate Zones 1 and 2.
+Exceptions: Vestibules are not required for the following: